Chopper-233/DDPMs-for-Image-Inpainting/README.md

 - Learn how to use HPC
 - Implement methods for image masking for conditional image generation
 - Notes on conditional DDPMs
+- Implement EMA
+- The original paper does not sweep over all hyperparameters (learning rate, batch size, ema decay factor)

 ## To Learn

 - How to perform training and sampling with conditional DDPM
+- Interpolation?

 ## Reading List